-Choosing the best gaming motherboard isn’t the most straightforward upgrade you can make, as it depends on what processor you choose.
-Not only will AMD chipsets not work with Intel, the newer Ryzen 7000 series isn’t compatible with older motherboards that support the Ryzen 5000 range.
+What is the best gaming motherboard?
+Choosing the best motherboard for gaming isn’t the most straightforward upgrade you can make, as it depends on what processor you choose.
+Not only will AMD chipsets not work with Intel, but the newer Ryzen 7000 series isn’t compatible with older motherboards that support the Ryzen 5000 range.

 It’s okay, you can wipe your brow.
 We’ve got you covered so you don’t accidentally try to jam a square into the circle slot.

 Why you can trust our advice ✔ At PCGamesN, our experts spend hours testing hardware, games, and VPNs.
 We share honest, unbiased opinions to help you buy the best.
 Find out how we test.

 Here are the best gaming motherboards in 2023:

 - Asus ROG Maximus Z690 Hero – the top motherboard for gaming

 - MSI Pro B660M-A – an Intel motherboard on a budget

 - Gigabyte X570 Aorus Xtreme – an amazing AMD motherboard